BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The solution adds one more step into **the client's re-compilation process** as the 3rd step:
 - Run the codegen to make the system compatible with the plugins.

-Finally, the static programming would eliminate the need for the type registration.

 **To summarize, for the type definitions, I will continue with the C++ static programming approach with a codegen shipped with the SAA.**
+**Additionally, its worth to note that the static programming would eliminate the need for the type registration.**

 The SP can still be implemented using python.
 Actually, it should be.